Ron Pitts

 Ronald Dwayne Pitts (born October 14, 1962) is an American former professional football player and current sportscaster.
 He played cornerback in the National Football League for the Buffalo Bills and Green Bay Packers, and played college football at UCLA.

 Pitts has worked as a sportscaster and entertainment reporter, and currently works for CBS Sports Network on its college football coverage as a fill-in play-by-play announcer, and as a co-host for the syndicated news magazine OK!TV.

 Early life and education

 Born in Sterling Heights and raised in Detroit, Pitts is the son of Elijah Pitts, a running back with Vince Lombardi's Green Bay Packers and later a longtime assistant coach in the NFL.
 The family lived in southern California in the mid-1970s and moved to the Buffalo area in 1978, where he played football at Orchard Park High School and graduated in 1981.
+Ron's high school football career earned him a nomination for the Connolly Cup in 1979 and 1980.

 Pitts played college football back in southern California at UCLA under head coach Terry Donahue.
 Following his senior season in 1984, he played in the Japan Bowl in January, where he intercepted a Mike Tomczak pass late in the game and returned it 99 yards for a touchdown to seal the win for the West team.